programmatix/Nonograms/README.md

 # Nonograms
-An implementation of the puzzle game Nonograms, in Scala, transpiled to Javascript with ScalaJS.
+An implementation of the puzzle game Nonograms, in Scala.

 The engine is completely immutable, and all components are nicely separated with no strong binding between UI and game logic.

+There is a web UI, produced by transpiling Scala UI logic into Javascript with ScalaJS.

 ## Status
 Playable.
+Update: due to some missing code, probably not checked-in and now lost, the game is runnable but not playable - e.g. mouse clicks will not do anything.

 The solver AI is coming along and can find a solvable 10x10 puzzle usually given 20 random boards or less, but it could be a lot smarter.